aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

 ### 3. Displaying the detailed puppy page

+For this step, let's use a 'user story' to figure out what functionailty to build into our app.

-- [ ] As a user, I want to click on a puppy and see their name, breed, and who their owner is
+- [ ] As a user, I want to click on a puppy and see their name, breed, and who their owner is.
   <details style="padding-left: 2em">
     <summary>More about puppy pages</summary>

-   The frontend is set up for this, we just need to set up the API route.
+   The frontend is set up for this, we just need to set up the API route that get's the data of a specific puppy using it's unique identifier (id).
+So our API route needs to include the `/:id` parameter (more on this soon!).

-   We want to e.g. `GET /api/v1/puppies/1` and get a document that looks like this:
+   For example: `GET /api/v1/puppies/1` will get a document that looks like this:

    ```json
    {